 Shorter chapters with clear sections

-For our shorter books we don’t generally do legal indexing and therefore the chapter index takes in greater importance.
-Therefore, err on the side of more shorter chapters rather than less and longer ones.
+For our shorter books we don’t generally do legal indexing and therefore the chapter index takes on greater importance.
+Therefore, err on the side of more shorter chapters rather than less chapters of greater length.
 This helps with clarity and structure.
 The number of chapters varies from book to book but a fair starting point might be 10 to 15 chapters.
 Also, if it is appropriate, try and break down the chapters into clear sections and possibly also sub-sections.

 Where a point may need clarification, a helpful approach is to flag it and then consider explaining it from both sides.
 In other words, one side may argue x and the other side may argue y and it remains to be seen how the higher courts might decide this.
 This remains helpful whilst at the same time avoiding the need to provide definitive answers to hypothetical points.

 We provide more detailed guidance in our writing guidelines which are sent along with the contract.
-But a good starting point is to only directly quote from Crown Copyright materials such as statutes, statutory instruments, procedure rules and judgments.
+We are extremely cautious about copyright.
+We therefore seek to avoid any ambiguity and prefer not to need to reply upon the fair dealing exception if at all possible.
+With that in mind a good starting point is to only directly quote from Crown Copyright materials such as statutes, statutory instruments, procedure rules and judgments.
 If it is not Crown Copyright the first question is whether it really needs to be included in the first place.
 But if nevertheless it is then one approach might be to summarise whatever it is in your own words and attribute generously.

 Full writing guidelines